floris-13/py-13/README.md

 I decided to make it open source, for everyone to use, but it's still a hobby project, so please be kind don't expect too many commits per month.
 And as I said, please don't expect perfect Python code yet.

 And this is also the reason why I write here so much: I don't have a tool yet to convert my Markdown into HTML to put in on a website - so i put it into this README-file.
-As a starting point, motivation an d manifesto.
+As a starting point, motivation and manifesto.
 No line of code written yet, I will start from scratch.

 ## Some conceptual features of py13